MicheleUIT/Probabilistic-load-forecasting-with-Reservoir-Computing/Notes_on_uncertainty/Main.md

 - [ ] explore different dimensionality reduction mechanism (PCA, kPCA)
 	- [ ] [stochastic search variable selection](https://onlinelibrary.wiley.com/doi/epdf/10.1002/env.2553) (SSVS)
 		- [x] check if there has been further progress since 2018
+		- [ ] can we use VI instead of MCMC?
 	- [ ] PCA
 		- [ ] does PCA affect the correlation of guide samples?
 	- [ ] Laplacian eigenmaps